yangfangs/physpetools/docs/docs/tutorial.md

 ####  1.Prepare species names list

-Prepare the organisms name are abbreviation name are same with [KEGG organisms][2] abbreviation. you can get KEGG organisms abbreviation form [KEGG API][3].
+Preparing the organisms names (abbreviated names) are same with [KEGG organisms][2] abbreviation. you can get KEGG organisms abbreviation form [KEGG API][3].
-Here we reconstruct The tree of life use 191 organisms names are [download][1]. the organisms names list as follow:
+Here we reconstructed tree of life use 191 organisms names are [download][1]. the organisms names list as follow:

 ```bash
 $ cat 191speciesnames.txt